Cloudmersive/Cloudmersive.APIClient.Java/docs/SplitDocumentApi.md

 SplitDocumentApi apiInstance = new SplitDocumentApi();
 File inputFile = new File("/path/to/file.txt"); // File | Input file to perform the operation on.
-Boolean returnDocumentContents = true; // Boolean | Set to true to return the contents of each Worksheet directly, set to false to only return URLs to each resulting worksheet.
+Boolean returnDocumentContents = true; // Boolean | Set to true to return the contents of each presentation directly, set to false to only return URLs to each resulting presentation.
 Default is true. try {
     SplitPptxPresentationResult result = apiInstance.splitDocumentPptx(inputFile, returnDocumentContents);
     System.out.println(result);